YBIO/LAG/README.md

 Research purpose only

 ## Run
 Most code is inherit from [IDEC](https://github.com/YBIO/IDEC).
-It is suggested to rerun the train and evaluation code from [IDEC](https://github.com/YBIO/IDEC).
+It is suggested to rerun the training and evaluation code from [IDEC](https://github.com/YBIO/IDEC).

 ### Inference
 The following command is an example to inference the model on ISPRS dataset.